pcaston/OpenPeerPower.github.io/source/_integrations/notify.markdown

 The `notify` integration makes it possible to send notifications to a wide variety of platforms.
 To use it you have to setup at least one notification target (notifier), check the [integrations list](/integrations/#notifications) for one that fits your use case.

-If you want to send notifications to the Home Assistant web interface, you may use the [Persistent Notification integration](/integrations/persistent_notification/).
+If you want to send notifications to the Open Peer Power web interface, you may use the [Persistent Notification integration](/integrations/persistent_notification/).

 ## Service